flokoe/bash-hackers-wiki/docs/scripting/posparams.md

 ## The first argument

 The very first argument you can access is referenced as `$0`.
-It is usually set to the script\'s name exactly as called, and it\'s set on shell initialization:
+It is usually set to the script's name exactly as called, and it's set on shell initialization:

 [Testscript]{.underline} - it just echos `$0`: